rocket27/sortInst/README.md

 * mountains
 * lake

-Hashtag must be in lowercase without "#" character.
+Tags can be in both lower and uppercase, contain the character "#" or not.